Sections

 Prof. Zhonghao Rao is the Dean of the School of Energy and Environmental Engineering at Hebei University of Technology and the Director of the Advanced Energy Storage Technology and Equipment Engineering Research Center in Hebei Province.
 He has been recognized as a National Young Talent, a Top Talent in Hebei Province, a Leading Talent Introduced in Tianjin, a Highly Cited Researcher by Clarivate Analytics, and a Highly Cited Scholar in China by Elsevier.
 His primary research focuses on thermal safety related to energy storage.
 In recent years, he has led 1 project and 1 subproject under the National Key Research and Development Program, 5 projects funded by the National Natural Science Foundation of China, and over 20 other projects, including the Outstanding Youth Fund of Hebei Province, the Outstanding Youth Fund of Tianjin, the Major Science and Technology Support Project of Hebei Province, and the Collaborative Special Program for Basic Research in the Beijing-Tianjin-Hebei Region.
 He has published more than 190 papers, authored or co-authored 7 monographs and textbooks, and holds 49 authorized patents.
 His work has garnered over 14,000 citations, and he has been honored with six provincial and ministerial-level awards, including First Prizes in Natural Science from both Guangdong and Shaanxi Provinces.

-Section 7: Micro/Nano Heat Transfer and Storage-(Chairs: Liu Yang & Zhu Jiang & Wei Wang)
+Section 7: Micro/Nano Heat Transfer-(Chairs: Liu Yang & Zhu Jiang & Wei Wang)

 The integration of micro/nano-scale particles to improve heat transfer and thermal storage performance has emerged as a transformative research frontier in energy engineering, e.g., micro/nano-scale particles as functional additives to conventional heat transfer fluids for property enhancement; engineered coatings to modify heat exchange surfaces.
 The focus of this topic is the field of micro/nano-enhanced heat transfer and storage, encompassing the application of micro/nanoparticles for improving energy system performance, and the study of microscale energy systems.